gominnam/websocket-chat/README.md

 ### Project Purpose

 - User can chat with other users in real time.(Using Spring MVC and WebSocket)
-- Incorporating design patterns into the project.
+- Refactoring By applying design patterns into the project.
 - Using Kotlin instead of Java.
 - Using JWT for authentication.
+- Using Github-Actions for CI/CD to AWS EC2.

 ### Tables